your cart

 The celebration will begin on the day of the first lunar month and will end on the next full moon, unlike the Gregorian calendar used by the UK which starts on the 1st.

-Every year the Chinese New Year will change due to the moon.
+Every year the Chinese/Lunar New Year will change due to the moon.
 Although you can usually expect Chinese New year to fall between the 20th of January and the 20th of February.
+In 2025, the beginning of the Lunar New Year falls on the 29th of January

 Every twelve years an animal featured in the Chinese zodiac will have a year dedicated to them.
 These twelve animals consist of: